 The Overcomer Daffodils: Harbinger of Hope

 That Christmas, the hardest we’d ever faced, a friend gave me a bag of daffodil bulbs.
-Ryan (my son) and I planted them in a new row along an unplanted stretch of driveway.
-To my surprise, by the time the daffodils bloomed, things were better.
+I was out of hope, struggling with faith, and didn’t know if I’d ever find new hope again, but Ryan (my son) and I took a leap of faith.
+We planted the bulbs in a new row along an unplanted stretch of driveway.
+In a few months, the daffodils bloomed and with them fresh hope.
+Things were better.
 I called them my Overcomer Daffodils.

 It didn’t take long to realize the daffodils weren’t the sign I’d hoped to receive.
 That particular stretch of hard didn’t end for quite a while.
 When it came, the change was in me, not my circumstances.
 I relinquished my difficulties to the only One who could intervene and allowed Him to heal my wounded, weary heart.
 The daffodils served as a symbol of the grace and power I received as I became a little more like Christ.

 Sam died just before winter began in 2017.
 I missed him more than I thought possible.
 Life without him was far more difficult than I’d expected.
 If the daffodils bloomed that year, I overlooked them.
 Flowers, hope, and power were in short supply.
 Despite proddings from well-meaning people to “get over it,” I stayed with my grief until the hardest part of the work was done.

 Earlier this spring, I remembered the daffodils and waited in anticipation for the buds to shoot up and the flowers to open.
 When the earliest daffodils bloomed, an important truth came along with them.
 This year, for the first time since Sam’s death, they didn’t come with the pang of grief and loss.
 Their arrival is more than a harbinger of hope.
 They’re a testimony to more than thirty years of God’s faithfulness and His grace.